-Science Fact: Sleep deprivation is generally thought to be a bad thing, but it can actually make you happier!
+Science Fact: Sleep deprivation is usually a bad thing, but it can actually make you happier!
 This surprising fact has been known for years by physicians who treat Major Depressive Disorder, commonly known as clinical depression.

 In the last few years, people who study depression have been using functional magnetic resonance imaging (fMRI), an imaging technique that measures blood flow as an indicator of brain activity.
 A number of clues are coming together than may permit more effective treatment of depression without using drugs, or using much smaller doses of drugs.
 And the research results also suggest how we can add to, or subtract from, our own happiness.
-Of course, it’s hard to understand why anyone would want to be less happy is a mystery!
+Of course, it’s hard to understand why anyone would want to be less happy!

 Modern attempts to understand the brain treat it as a series of networks, each performing a certain function and located in specific areas of the brain.
 Three networks whose interactions are important in depression are:

-These three networks connect through an area called the dorsal nexus, a small part of the brain located on both sides of the head above the ears.
+These three networks connect through an area called the dorsal nexus.
+This is a small part of the brain that exists on both sides of the head, above the ears.
 Researchers at Washington University found that the linkage through the dorsal nexus was unusually strong in patients with clinical depression.
 This suggests that “too much connectivity” in the brain can facilitate or even cause depression.

-It is known that sleep deprivation temporarily helps those who have clinical depression, although the reasons for this effect are unclear.
+Scientists know that sleep deprivation temporarily helps those who have clinical depression, although the reasons for this effect are unclear.
 Therefore, a group of researchers at the University of Rochester and New York University recently studied the effect of sleep deprivation on a group of non-depressed volunteers. fMRI showed that lack of sleep changed the brain activity routed through the dorsal nexus, strengthening some connections and weakening others.
-In particular the cognitive network, in which we exercise conscious control, was strengthened and the affective network, in which we are at the mercy of our emotions, was weakened.
-This shift from emotional dominance to rational dominance (“Don’t Sleep On It”) may explain why depression was decreased and “put in its place” by sleep deprivation.
+The cognitive network, in which we exercise conscious control, was stronger.
+However the affective network, in which we are at the mercy of our emotions, was weaker.
+This shift from emotional dominance to rational dominance (“Don’t Sleep On It”) may explain why sleep deprivation decreases depression and “puts in its place.”

 These studies point to a possible mechanism by which sleep deprivation helps depressed patients.
 They also emphasize that you can significantly shift the flow of neural activity by voluntary changes in your day-to-day activities.